 Kelowna Food Trucks to Serve Your Meals on the go

 As the weather gets warm, it is always time for Kelowna food trucks to get out of their winter hibernation.
 Not a fun of restaurant-set dining experience?
 No problem, you can grab food from the truck around the corner or near your watering hole.
 So that you know the trucks who serve foods and snacks as equally great as the star rated restaurants, we did the digging for you and happily present to you the top list.

 • YLW food truck

-In search for the biggest and tastiest burrito in Kelowna?
+In search of the biggest and tastiest burrito in Kelowna?
 Well, find your way to Highway 97.
-YLW food truck will welcome you with a burrito or taco that will make you a regular visitor around here.
+The YLW food truck will welcome you with a burrito or taco that will make you a regular visitor around here.
 Tuesdays are Taco days and you had better not miss them out.

 • Artists Gelato

 How about going it local and fresh all the way?
 Artists Gelato adds an Italian twist to Okanagan’s local produce, and you will regret you never knew about them a long time ago.
 That lazy walk to the lake will take a turn for the good and you will be looking forward to the hot season coming around.